magisterquis/curlrevshell/README.md

 Options:
   -callback-address address
     	Additional callback address or domain, for one-liner printing (may be repeated) -callback-template template
-        Optional callback template file, used if it exists -icanhazip
+    	Optional callback template file, used if it exists -ctrl-i source
+    	Tab/Ctrl+I's insertion source file or directory -icanhazip
     	Query icanhazip.com for a callback address -ipv6-one-liners
     	Also print callback one-liners with IPv6 addresses -listen-address address
     	Listen address (default "0.0.0.0:4444")
   -log file
     	Optional file to which to write JSON logs -no-timestamps
     	Don't print timestamps
   -one-shell
     	Close listening socket when first shell connects -print-default-template
     	Write the default template to stdout and exit -prompt string
     	Terminal prompt; don't forget a trailing space (default "> ") -serve-files-from directory
     	Optional directory from which to serve static files -tls-certificate-cache file
     	Optional file in which to cache generated TLS certificate (default "/home/stuart/.cache/sstls/cert.txtar")
 ```

 Details